Pinafore/2023-document-annotation/README.md

 1. **20newsgroup**: A collection of newsgroup documents.
 2. **congressional_bill_project_dataset**: A compilation of Congressional Bill documents.

-For the Congressional Bill dataset, the app utilizes data from these sources:
+For the Congressional Bill dataset, the app uses data from these sources:

 - [Comparative Agendas Project](https://www.comparativeagendas.net/us)
 - [Congressional Bills](http://www.congressionalbills.org)